-Selectable end of cycle signal
+End of cycle signal

-The dryer sounds a signal to let you know when the cycle is finished.
+The dryer sounds a signal to let you know

+when the cycle is finished.
 The signal is helpful when you are drying permanent press, synthetics, and other items that should be removed from the dryer as soon as it stops.

-The signal can be turned On or Off.
+The end of cycle signal can be turned On or Off on some models.